dgroomes/stackoverflow-look-back/README.md

 * [ ] Support the Edge browser.
 Write a Powershell script to build the extension distributions.
 This is the Windows friendly thing to do.
 Add instructions as needed.
-* [ ] Multi-term search.
-The search bar should take each word and apply an "AND" search
 * [ ] Implement a "recents" feature?
 Maybe the most relevant StackOverflow posts are the ones I just added!
 I'm revisiting them continually until I understand them (concepts) or memorize them (commands or code snippets).
 * [ ] Remove the viewer with a standalone "Search UI".
 I've already implemented a good deal of this effort in `search-ui/`.